sailscastshq/docs.sailscasts.com/docs/git-vibe/ai-workflows.md

 git vibe code --agent codex --task "stabilize release versioning" 11
 ```

-Later, `git vibe check`, `git vibe enter`, and `git vibe open` can show that same context again.
-That lightweight memory matters when you come back to a vibe hours later and want to remember what the lane was for.
+Later, `git vibe check`, `git vibe enter`, and `git vibe open` can surface that same context again.
+This metadata is useful when you return to a vibe later and need to understand why it exists.

 ## Better editor handoff